-Bringing a new medicine to people around the world requires significant resources and may involve the concerted efforts of multiple major companies and organizations.
+Bringing a new medicines to people around the world requires significant resources and may involve the concerted efforts of multiple major companies and organizations.
 Throughout our history, global collaborations have played an important role in helping us to fully realize the productivity of our drug discovery capabilities and advance the development and commercialization of Vertex-discovered medicines.
 We seek to work with companies that share our sense of urgency to improve the treatment of major diseases and who share our commitment to scientific and clinical excellence.